New Concepts in Prokaryotic Virus-host Interactions

 The purpose of the 2023 Symposium on New concepts in prokaryotic virus-host interactions is to bring together the emerging community of researchers studying fundamentally new concepts and mechanisms in phage biology.

 Topics that will be covered include viral cell biology , new unicellular and multicellular anti-viral defences, and viral impact on microbial communities.
-The Symposium will begin on October 2nd, 1:00 pm, and will end October 4th, 4:00 pm.
+The Symposium will begin on October 2nd, 1:00 pm, and will end October 4th in the afternoon.
 A social event – boat cruise with dinner on the Wannsee – is planned for October 3rd in the evening (optional).

 The program will comprise talks from invited speakers, as well as short talks and posters selected from submitted abstracts.
 Poster presentations are automatically accepted.
 On Wednesday October 4th there will be a joint session with the DFG funded priority programme SPP 2002 – Small Proteins, an unexplored World.